-Learn about the financing of presidential elections, the rules for convention delegates and the electoral college system used to elect the President of the United States.
+Learn about the public financing of presidential elections, the rules for convention delegates and the electoral college system used to elect the President of the United States.

 Public funding of presidential elections